 Please note: Stewart Island isn’t included in our current range of Stray Tours, but was covered on one of our previous tours.

-I chose Stray’s Ron pass because it included the very deep south – perfect for exploring Stewart Island.
-If you are travelling with Stray on a similar pass, you’ll have the option to overnight in Invercargill or to catch the ferry over to Stewart Island – I would highly recommend the latter.
+I chose my Stray tour because it included the very deep south – perfect for exploring Stewart Island.
+If you are travelling with Stray on a similar tour, you’ll have the option to overnight in Invercargill or to catch the ferry over to Stewart Island – I would highly recommend the latter.

 Yes, the ferry from Bluff across the Foveaux Strait is a tad pricey but it is 100% worth budgeting for.
 Oh, and don’t forget to ask your Stray driver about the Milford Sound combo package!

 Despite being a kiwi myself, I had never met anyone who had ever been to Stewart Island.
 I knew very little about it, other than the fact that you could go cage-diving with Great White Sharks.
 Now, I’ve witnessed the magic of this island for myself and I know that there’s so much more to it than that!

 The island is a nature lover’s dream – 85% of the island is a National Park, bursting with lush greenery, beautiful, clean beaches with crystal clear water and an abundance of native wildlife, including penguins, seals and the Southern Brown Kiwi.

 Being so isolated and having a population of fewer than 400 people, it feels as though you’ve stepped back in time.
 I loved soaking up the peace and quiet and it it was a joy to explore the island with my fellow Stray mates.
 If you’re short on time (like I was) and can only spend one night there, you can still do your visit justice.

 Here’s how to spend the perfect 24 hours in New Zealand’s most Southern inhabited island: